Steven-Klavins/Arduino-Experimentation/Servo Potentiometer Control/README.md

 **D.** Connect your Arduino and open the Arduino IDE, select your board type via **tools > board** and the correct port via **tools > port** (only one available port will show providing only one Ardunio is connected)

 **E.**
-Add the [code](https://github.com/Steven-Klavins/Arduino-Experimentation/blob/master/Servo%20Potentiometer%20Control/Servo%20Potentiometer%20Control.ino) to the IDE and uploaded it by clicking on the upload arrow.
+Add the [code](https://github.com/Steven-Klavins/Arduino-Experimentation/blob/master/Servo%20Potentiometer%20Control/Servo%20Potentiometer%20Control.ino) to the IDE and upload it by clicking on the upload arrow.
 Your done!

 <p align="center">
 <img src="Schematic.png" alt="Schematic" width="600"/>